canonigo and mango: heavenly!

 - Preheat oven to 350 degrees F.

-- Melt 1 cup sugar in a skillet until golden brown. *Pour caramel into a 12-inch stainless steel bowl, swirl to coat the bowl completely.
+- Melt 1 cup sugar in a stainless steel skillet until golden brown. *Pour caramel into a 12-inch stainless steel bowl, swirl to coat the bowl completely.
 Set aside.

 - Prepare the custard sauce: Beat the egg yolk slightly.
 In a double boiler, combine the egg yolks, sugar, and milk, and with a heat-proof spatula, cook while stirring constantly until thick.
 Remove from heat and stir in vanilla.